Lately (Stevie Wonder song)

 "Lately" is a song by American singer, songwriter and musician Stevie Wonder, recorded for his nineteenth studio album, Hotter than July (1980).
+It is a piano ballad about a woman's infidelity.
 The song was released in 1981 by Tamla, reaching number three on the UK Singles Chart and number 64 on the US Billboard Hot 100.

-It was later covered by American R&B group Jodeci and released as a promotional single for the live album Uptown MTV Unplugged in June 1993, which reached number one on the Billboard R&B chart and the top-5 on the Billboard Hot 100.
+In 1993, R&B group Jodeci released a gospel-infused cover of the song.
+Their rendition surpassed Wonder's in chart performance and became the group's biggest hit, peaking at number four on the Billboard Hot 100.
+Wonder joined the group in their performance of the song in The Arsenio Hall Show.
+Jodeci won the Soul Train Music Award for Best R&B/Soul Single – Group, Band or Duo for their version.

+Composition

+"Lately" is a piano ballad, reminiscent of Wonder's previous ones such as "Never Dreamed You'd Leave in Summer".
+In the song, Wonder "voices sexual suspicion", recounting his female lover's infidelity.
+Wonder sings in a somewhat restrained manner until the 3 minute and 10 second mark, at which his voice becomes stronger, seemingly "on the verge of breaking down into utter despair."

 Critical reception

-Hanif Abdurraqib of Pitchfork described the song as "a classic Wonder ballad, the artist and piano and a palpable sense of longing (forgettable to me, but only because of Wonder’s singular ability to pull this type of song off in various ways throughout his career)."
+In 1981, Record World described "Lately" as touching and "perhaps his most beautiful, revealing work yet."
+Retrospectively, Hanif Abdurraqib of Pitchfork in 2022 described the song as "a classic Wonder ballad, the artist and piano and a palpable sense of longing (forgettable to me, but only because of Wonder's singular ability to pull this type of song off in various ways throughout his career).", while Jason Elias at AllMusic stated that unlike some of Wonder's similar material, "Lately" in particular hit all the perfect emotional and musical notes, and that the song is "enough to make a listener fall prey to an old-fashioned cry."
+He concluded his review saying "for anyone who is unclear of Wonder's greatness, this track is the proof."

-Record World called it a "touching ballad [that] is perhaps his most beautiful, revealing work yet."

-Jason Elias at AllMusic retrospectively praised the song, believing that unlike some of Wonder's similar material, "Lately" in particular hit all the perfect emotional and musical notes.
-Of the song's emotional power itself Elias stated, "It's enough to make a listener fall prey to an old-fashioned cry."